therealjflf/hesutils/docs/ex_basic.rst

 The problem is, we can't represent that in a single zone.
 We *could* have two PASSWD records for the same user, for example, but which one to choose if the server returned more than one to the client?
 The Glibc NSS module would take the last one, and that's about it.
 There is no mechanism in DNS or Hesiod to say "if this machine matches a certain characteristic, then use that record in the list".

 I am sure that old DNS hands will have already thought of various mechanisms to work around the issue.
 Essentially they boil down to a simple idea: we'll need different zones with different records for the different machine groups.
-You can do that with views and stuff, but with Hesiod you can do that in a much simpler way.
+You can do that with views and stuff, but with Hesiod you can also do that in a much simpler way.

 **Create two zones with different LHS!**